8 Best Renters Insurance Companies in Texas of 2026

 Learn about the insurance company and its policies' protection before making a final decision.

-Know and understand your policy limits and ask about what additional coverages you can add to your protection.
+Know and understand your policy limits and ask what additional coverages you can add to your protection.

-Talk to them about what insurance is right for you, and what coverages they offer.
+Talk to them about what insurance is right for you and what coverages they offer.

-For example, there’s a common misconception regarding what is and what isn’t covered by a renters insurance policy.
+For example, there’s a common misconception regarding what is and isn’t covered by a renters insurance policy.
 Be sure to ask the rep about that.

 Also, flood coverage can be confusing.
 Ask about that as well.